-Here’s why.
-The sensation of weight we experience daily is not only due to the tug of gravity but also to our constant resistance to its pull.
-Were you to remove the supporting ground or floor beneath your feet, you would feel your weight begin to disappear as you start falling.
-Assuming that air resistance did not retard your plunge, you would surrender completely to gravity’s pull and become weightless.
+The answer is that the sensation of weight that we experience daily is not only due to the pull of gravity but also to our constant resistance to its tug.
+If you were to remove the supporting ground or the floor beneath your feet, you would start to feel that your weight begins to disappear as you are falling.
+Assuming that air resistance did not retard or reduce the impact of your plunge, you would surrender completely to the gravity’s pull and become weightless.
+This phenomenon is called “zero g-force,” wherein you will not feel you weight in instances where there are no contact forces like the Earth’s gravity that pulls you and determines your heaviness.